Juyong/Fast_RNRR/README.md

 `<regMethod>` and `<landmarkFile>` can be ignored, our robust non-rigid registration method without landmarks will be used in this case.

 ## Notes
 1. This code supports non-rigid registration from mesh to mesh or point cloud.
-If the calculation method of geodesics are changed to support point clouds, our method is also applicable when template is a point cloud.
+If the method of geodesics computation supports point clouds, our method is also applicable when template format is point cloud.
 2. This code contains the calculation of SHOT features and the diffusion pruning method, these methods can be used by setting `paras.corres_type = SHOT` and `paras.pruning_type = DIFFUSION` in `main.cpp`.

 # Citation